NicoSwag/radiance-notes/Moon Weather.md

-Brainstorming as follows
-Base effect: each turn, dark, ghost and stellar types regain 1/16 of their HP Moonlight heals more, synthesis heals less
+Base effect: each turn, dark, ghost and stellar types regain 1/16 of their HP Moonlight heals more, synthesis and morning sun heal less

 Lunar blessing heals more
 Lunar dance does ???
 Cosmic power increases stats more